davesnuthouse/RedGuild/README.md

 * show only online on the alt tracker
 * Refinement needed to Sync status for editors to find the highest version recorded for dkp table
 * End of raid reminder to sync
+* DKP Row archive (for users away from a long period)

 Major bugs: